sander/hierarchical-deterministic-keys/keys.md

 - I2OS(x): Conversion of a nonnegative integer `x` to a byte array using a big-endian representation of the integer without padding.
 - reduce(fn, list, init): Outputs the reduction of `list` to a single value by repeatedly applying the function `fn` to the list values and the current accumulation state, starting with `init`.

-## 3. Cryptographic Dependencies
+## Cryptographic dependencies

-HDKD depends on the following cryptographic constructs:
+HDK depends on the following cryptographic constructs:

 - Prime-Order Group;
 - Cryptographic Hash Function;